When do you spell out numbers in full words or use numerals in writing?

 Mignon Fogarty goes into a long explanation about the rights and wrongs in a podcast on numbers.

-But as I said at the beginning of this article, consistency is the critical factor in good writing.
+As I said at the beginning of this article, being consistent is the critical factor in good writing.

 Take notes of how you intend to write your numbers, and keep to your selected styles.